 At this time, The University of Rochester School of Medicine and Dentistry is not accepting applications or on-site international visiting students for the 2021-2022 academic year.

 Visiting International Student Requirements

-Upon being chosen by your school, the following documents must be sent to the CACHED office:
+Upon being chosen by your school, the following documents must be sent to the OMSIEP office: